threader/PC-Tuning/docs/post-install.md

     - Disable **High Definition Audio Controller** & the USB controller on the same PCI port as your GPU

-    - Disable any PCI & USB controllers with nothing connected to them
+    - Disable any PCI, SATA, NVME & USB controllers with nothing connected to them

 - Go to **View > Resources by connection**